 Yes!
 Many businesses accept U.S. dollars; however, it's advisable to have some pesos on hand for smaller vendors or local markets.

-What month is the best fishing in Cabo San Lucas?
+What is the richest fishing tournament in the world?